aneilbaboo/accesscontrol-plus/README.md

 ## Features

+* Write policies that are easy to read
 * Define roles using inheritance
 * Write fine grained permissions
 * Test arbitrary attributes (e.g. of the request or requested resource)